gearplan/gearplan.github.io/README.md

-# website
+# gearplan.com
-This is the maintenance page for the gearplan public website
+This is the website for Gearplan Inc.